 Temperament

-Lab German Shepherd mix puppies are intelligent and active.
+German Shepradors are intelligent and active.
 They are excellent family pets who adore their dog owners.
 They are protective, making them suitable for roles like service dogs and therapy dogs.

 Coat & Colors

-The Sheprador’s coat is short and thick, with a straight or slightly wavy texture.
+The German Sheprador’s coat is short and thick, with a straight or slightly wavy texture.
 They have a double coat, a soft undercoat, and a rougher topcoat.
-The coat can come in black, brown, and tan shades.
 The coat color can vary depending on the specific mix of genes inherited from the German Shepherd and Lab parent breeds.

 Exercise & Living Conditions

 The Sheprador requires mental stimulation.
 They thrive in homes with a fenced yard where they can run and play.
 Shepradors easily adapt to apartment living with regular exercise.
-They may do better in homes with a yard, where they can expend energy.
+This dog may do better in homes with a yard, where they can expend energy.

 Age | Feeding Frequency | Type of Food | Key Nutrients | Special Notes |